Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/323-docking-station-detect.md

 1. Proceed with the
     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).
 1. The docking station connected to the USB-C port.
-1. The `USB_STICK` connected to the docking station.

 ### DUD001.001 USB detection after coldboot (Ubuntu 22.04)